waynieoaks/Delete_Vehicle/README.md

 1. Copy the plugins folder into your "Grand Theft Auto V" install folder
 2. Edit the keybindings in the .ini to meet your requirements

+Known issues:
+- Driver is not deleted with vehicle if stop or slow traffic is activated in Stop The Ped

 Planned features:
 - Prompt "are you sure" for protected vehicles allowing deletion override